Dypsis lutescens 'Golden Cane Palm', 'Golden Palm Tree'

 What type of soil does a Golden Cane Palm need?

 The Golden Cane Palm thrives in well-draining soil that retains some moisture.
-A mix of potting soil with sand or perlite works well
+A mix of potting soil with sand or perlite, and organic matter like compost works well.